Jesse Chavez: Atlanta Braves (fourth stint)

 On August 30, 2022, Chavez was claimed off waivers by the Atlanta Braves.

-On November 12, 2022, Chavez re-signed with the Braves on a one-year minor league contract.
+On November 12, Chavez re-signed with the Braves on a one-year minor league contract.
 He was invited to major league spring training before the 2023 regular season began.
 Chavez made the Braves' Opening Day roster and formally had his contract selected on March 30, 2023.
 He posted a strong 1.55 ERA in 31 games before he was hit in the left leg by a comebacker off the bat of Miguel Cabrera in a June 14 game against the Detroit Tigers.
 He was placed on the injured list the following day with a shin contusion.
 On July 23, Chavez was transferred to the 60-day injured list after manager Brian Snitker said he was still "weeks away" from returning.
 On September 19, Chavez was activated from the injured list.

 On February 8, 2024, Chavez signed a minor league contract with the Chicago White Sox and received an invitation to major league spring training.
 Chavez was released by the White Sox organization on March 23 after posting an 11.57 ERA in seven innings during spring training.

 Chavez considered retiring after being released by the White Sox but instead re-signed with the Braves organization on another minor league contract two days after the White Sox released him.
 On March 28, Chavez was selected to the Opening Day roster.
 In 46 appearances out of the bullpen for Atlanta, he logged a 2-2 record and 3.13 ERA with 55 strikeouts across 63 1/3 innings pitched.

-Texas Rangers (third stint)

 On January 27, 2025, Chavez signed a minor league contract with the Texas Rangers.
 Rangers general manager Chris Young noted Chavez's skill set and longevity, saying “His record speaks for itself.
 He attacks the strike zone.
 He’s not afraid, he knows his stuff and how it plays.
 He’s very smart, is able to read swings.”
 He was released prior to the start of the season on March 21.